 - Roses.
-While in general roses are said to symbolize love, this meaning is modified based on the colour of the blooms.
-White roses represent innocence and humility, yellow roses represent friendship and loyalty, pink roses show appreciation and grace, and dark red roses at a funeral symbolize grief and sorrow.
+While in general roses are said to symbolise love, this meaning is modified based on the colour of the blooms.
+White roses represent innocence and humility, yellow roses represent friendship and loyalty, pink roses show appreciation and grace, and dark red roses at a funeral symbolise grief and sorrow.
 A single rose in an arrangement indicates enduring love for the departed.

 - Carnations.
 These flowers are long-lasting and mildly fragrant.
-The white ones symbolize untarnished love, red indicates admiration, and pink suggests remembrance.
+The white ones symbolise untarnished love, red indicates admiration, and pink suggests remembrance.

 - Chrysanthemums.
-In many European countries, mums are exclusively used in funerals and gravesites.
-In Asia, they symbolize mourning and grief.
+In many European countries, mums are exclusively used in funerals and grave sites.
+In Asia, they symbolise mourning and grief.
 However, in North America they’re generally considered a more cheerful flower.